 When it comes to your health, who you are and where you come from matter.
 So when you gather your family health history, include your ancestry and ethnicity.
-Both offer clues about your health risks.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Both offer clues about your health risks.
 Integrative medicine specialist Yufang Lin, MD, explains why where you come from plays an important role in your health.